openwichita/docs/onboarding-guide.md

 ### Have an idea for a new project?
 If you have an idea for a new project we'd love to hear about it.
 Please [submit your idea](https://github.com/openwichita/project-ideas/issues/new) and we'll check it out.
 Let an [Open Wichita Captain](https://github.com/openwichita/docs/blob/master/captains.md#roster) know if you are willing to ["champion" the project](#project-champions).
 If enough people are willing to work on your idea, we'll help you make it happen.

+### Github
+Have an [Open Wichita Captain](https://github.com/openwichita/docs/blob/master/captains.md#roster) create the main repo under the Open Wichita organization.
+You can also [migrate existing repos to our organization](https://help.github.com/articles/transferring-a-repository-owned-by-your-personal-account/) but this will take some timely coordination on both sides.

+#### Features and bugs
+Use the Github issue system to track both features and bugs, using the appropriate tags for both.
+If you are looking for extra help, be sure to tag issues with the "help wanted" tag.
+Our [Help Wanted tracker](https://help.openwichita.com/) will automatically pull those in.
+The Project Champion should make sure that issues are closed and cleaned up as they should be.
+Too much noise makes it hard for others to get involved.

+#### License
+For a project to be supported by Open Wichita it must have an Open Source license.
+Specifically, the [GNU GPLv3 license](https://choosealicense.com/licenses/gpl-3.0/).
+Among other things, this license requires anyone who distributes the code or a derivative work to make the source available under the same terms.
+In short, we want our projects to help future open source projects.

+### Technology
+We do not require specific programming languages or technology stacks.
+However, we encourage you to use languages and frameworks that many contributors will be familiar and comfortable with.
+Keep in mind that if your language or framework is obscure you may not receive much help.

+A survey of our contributors found that most people are familiar with Javascript and so we recommend starting projects with Javascript on the front-end and back-end ([node.js](https://nodejs.org)).
+For the browser, sticking with simple vanilla Javascript is best.
+If needed, use a popular framework such as JQuery.

+[Bootstrap](http://getbootstrap.com/) is a fast and simple way to start a web front-end that many people can help with.

+While we love CSS preprocessors, we recommend sticking with vanilla CSS to make it easy for people to contribute.

 ## Project Champions
 :trophy: [Learn more about becoming a Project Champion](https://github.com/openwichita/docs/blob/master/project-champions.md).